Higgs sworn-in as New Brunswick premier, names francophone as deputy premier

+FREDERICTON — New Brunswick’s new Tory government has been sworn in, with a 17-member cabinet that includes four women and the party’s lone francophone MLA as deputy premier.

+“Today it has been entrusted upon us for the next chapter in New Brunswick’s story,” Premier Blaine Higgs said after being sworn-in as the province’s 34th premier.

-FREDERICTON — Blaine Higgs has been sworn-in as the 34th premier of New Brunswick, just a week after the Liberal government of Brian Gallant was defeated on a confidence vote.
+The ceremony, in the provincial legislature Friday, came just a week after the Liberal government of Brian Gallant was defeated on a confidence vote.

 At the age of 64, Higgs is the oldest person to assume the job of premier in a province with a history of choosing young leaders.